go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 - `public/img/avatar_default.png` - Used as the default avatar image
 - `public/img/apple-touch-icon.png` - Used on iOS devices for bookmarks

-In case the source image is not in vector format, one can attempt to convert a raster image using tools like [this](https://www.aconvert.com/image/png-to-svg/).
+In case the source image is not in vector format, you can attempt to convert a raster image using tools like [this](https://www.aconvert.com/image/png-to-svg/).

 ## Customizing Gitea pages and resources